-SPOCO comes from the descripion for a time trial route as a 'Sporting Course'.
+SPOCO is derived from the descripion for a time trial route as a 'Sporting Course'.

-SPOCO time trials are great fun and are enjoyed by competitors of all abilities.
+SPOCOS time trials are great fun and are ideal for competitors of all abilities.

 The aim is to cover the full distance of the course in the shortest time you can manage.
-Riders set off individually, 1 minute apart.
+Each rider is set of individually, with a gap of 1 minute between them.

 See more about the SPOCO Series at the end of this page...